JesuisNino/Sentiment_Analysis/README.md

 The Python version is 3.10.
 The develop system is macOS Ventura 13.0.1 (M1).

 The installation guide is showing below:
+1. For reading the files, pandas is used.
+Install pandas by:
+    * `pip3 install pandas`

-1. For the preprocessing, nltk is used.
+2. For the preprocessing, nltk is used.
 Install nltk by:
     * `pip3 install nltk` / `pip3 install --user -U nltk`
-2. Install the stopwords list from nltk by:
+3. Install the stopwords list from nltk by:
     * `python3 -m nltk.downloader stopwords`
-3. This is also necessary for stopwords list working:
+4. This is also necessary for stopwords list working:
     * `python3 -m nltk.downloader punkt`
-4. For the features selection, I used nltk.pos_tag to tag all the phrase words.
+5. For the features selection, I used nltk.pos_tag to tag all the phrase words.
 Based on the tags, I used several way to select features.
 Thus, for installing pos_tag, please do:
     * `python3 -m nltk.downloader averaged_perceptron_tagger`

 If you are Windows user or with different python versions or settings, and the above commands didn't work, try this:
+1. For reading the files, pandas is used.
+Install pandas by:
+    * `pip install pandas`
-1. For the preprocessing, nltk is used.
+2. For the preprocessing, nltk is used.
 Install nltk by:
     * `pip install nltk` / `pip install --user -U nltk`
-2. Install the stopwords list from nltk by:
+3. Install the stopwords list from nltk by:
     * `python -m nltk.downloader stopwords`
-3. This is also necessary for stopwords list working:
+4. This is also necessary for stopwords list working:
     * `python -m nltk.downloader punkt`
-4. For the features selection, I used nltk.pos_tag to tag all the phrase words.
+5. For the features selection, I used nltk.pos_tag to tag all the phrase words.
 Based on the tags, I used several way to select features.
 Thus, for installing pos_tag, please do:
     * `python -m nltk.downloader averaged_perceptron_tagger`
-5. If they are still not working.
+6. If they are still not working.
 Maybe just download them on the official website.
 Google them is also a good idea.

 # Usage
 See below for a quickstart guide: